tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/产品动态_intl_en.md

 </tr>
 <tr>
 <td>Released the layer feature</td>
-<td>SCF allows you to use layers to manage dependent libraries and common code files.</td>
+<td>SCF allows you to use layers to manage dependency libraries and common code files.</td>
 <td>2020-04-07</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/583/37039">Layer Management</a>
 </td>